shicks/ahep/site/modules/1903-camping-trip-that-changed-america/index.md

 ## Introduction

 In 1872, America took the unprecedented step of establishing the world’s first national park.
 President Ulysses S. Grant signed the legislation that protected the unique natural features of Yellowstone from exploitation, preserving them for future generations.
+President Teddy Roosevelt, after a camping trip with John Muir, drove legislation that created even more.
 We now have 63 national parks and our example encouraged other countries to establish their own national parks.

 National parks are a legacy from one generation to the next.
 We protect and preserve them as part of our American heritage, to be handed on to future generations so they, in turn, can enjoy the beauty and wonder of God’s creation.